-When your website lands in the answer box, people are going directly to your content and that content serves as a teaser to what else they can find on your website.
+When your website lands in the answer box, people are going directly to your content.
+That content serves as a teaser to what else they can find on your website.
 Users become invested in your content and brand before they even have the chance to know who you are.
-Google has a patent on the answer box so it’s likely won’t see it anywhere else for an extended period of time.
-Because what land you there is algorithmic, it is possible, though somewhat difficult depending on the keyword phrase, to get your website in that spot.
+Google has a patent on the answer box, so it’s likely won’t see it anywhere else for an extended period of time.
+Since what lands your website in the box is algorithmic it is possible, though somewhat difficult depending on the keyword phrase, to get your website in that spot.

-Here are a few different strategies to help you, but before we get started, let’s take a closer look at why the Answer Box has become such as competitive space.
+Let’s take a closer look at why the Answer Box has become such a competitive space.

 WHY IS THE GOOGLE FEATURED SNIPPET SO COMPETITIVE?

 When you’re the first result on a page without an answer box, you’ll get a click-through rate of anywhere between 25% to 30%, on average.
 But, when you’re number one on a page with an answer box – and you’re not the answer in the box – that won’t bump you down the page too much – but it will dramatically affect your click-through rate – dropping it to anywhere between 15% to 20%.

 Let’s transfer that to dollars with a hypothetical.
 Let’s say you have a 1% conversion rate at $100 per sale, based on that low end 25% click-through rate.
 If that query gets 2,000 searches a month – that means you’re getting 500 clicks.
 And of that 500 clicks, 5 people will make a $100 purchase, giving you $500 a month.